PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter05/README.md

 ## Description

 The Chapter extends and uses the deployment of a multi-node OpenStack environment as described in [Chapter03](https://github.com/PacktPublishing/Mastering-OpenStack-Third-Edition/tree/main/Chapter03):
-- Add a Compute Node
+- Add a Storage Node
-- Configure Nova Scheduler for Filtering and Weighing
+- Configure Cinder Volume as storage backend
+- Configure NFS as storage backend
+- Configure Ceph as storage backend
-- Enable OpenStack Magnum for Container Orchestration Engine Provisioning service
+- Enable OpenStack Manila for file sharing service
-- Enable OpenStack Zun for Containers service
+- Enable Swift for object storage service